MXCzkEVM/depinscriptions/README.md

 ## Directories

-The project is organized into the following directories:
+The project use monorepo for multiple packages is organized into the following directories:

 - `packages/client`: Contains the client-side application built with Next.js.
 - `packages/server`: Contains the server-side application built with NestJS.